Attachment of Earnings Guide for Employers

 What duties does this Attachment of Earnings Order place on an Employer?

 An Attachment of Earnings Order (AOE) is a legal document.
 It places certain duties & obligations on employers.
+Only two AOE orders can be in place at any one time.

 If the person who is the subject of the order is in your employment you should make deductions from his or her net earnings as explained below.
 These deductions should begin as soon as possible after the receipt of the order.
 The amount deducted should then be forwarded to the Council immediately